 How often do 1998 Chevrolet Camaro brake pads need to be replaced?
 It depends largely on your driving style and terrain.
 Brake pads often last 30,000 to 40,000 miles.
 Certain factors, like driving mostly on highways and braking smoothly, can help your brake pads last longer.
 Alternatively, riding the brakes and hauling heavy loads can shorten their useful life.
 How often you need to replace your brake pads also depends on what kind you have on your Camaro.
 Some brake pad materials last longer than others.
 Thankfully, when you get Chevrolet Camaro brake pad replacement at Firestone Complete Auto Care, you also get a limited Lifetime Parts Warranty.
 We do brake checks and brake pad replacements every day, and for your Camaro, we’ll only use parts that meet or surpass Chevrolet’s standards.

 Your Chevrolet Camaro may be powered by a strong engine.
-One that’s strong enough to take you into high mileage territory. [content-1-text-4-2] One that can outlast the 170,000-mile mark.
+One that can outlast the 170,000-mile mark.
 But if you can't stop it, then it's scrap metal.
 If you notice your brakes are squeaking or not working well, don’t wait!
 Unresponsive brakes make it tough to give the road your best.
 What's more, waiting for things to figure themselves out can result in more damage to your brakes and your wallet.
 For example, if you drive with completely worn out brake pads, your rotors might start to warp, shortening the life of healthy parts due to the metal on metal grinding that occurs.
 We can help you steer clear of further brake damage.
 Visit Firestone Complete Auto Care for the right brake repair for your 1998 Chevrolet Camaro.
 We offer a variety of brake services like brake pad/shoe replacement, brake rotor/drum resurfacing, brake fluid exchange, and brake caliper and wheel cylinder installation.
 Schedule a brake service and repair appointment for your Chevrolet Camaro.

 Let's keep your Chevrolet Camaro on the road.
 We’re ready to help when something goes wrong or to help stop a problem in the first place.
 Select from our service menu below to learn about 1998 Chevrolet repairs.